vizicist/palette/docs/using_resolume.md

 - First, download and execute the latest installer from the
 <a href=https://github.com/vizicist/palette/tree/main/release>release directory</a>.

+- If the installer asks you to reboot Windows, please do so.
+Sorry.
+This should only happen the first time you install Palette.

 - In Resolume's <i>Preferences->Video</i> section, add this directory to the list of FreeFrame (FFGL) plugin directories.
 The directory name <b>ffgl6</b> indicates that it's for Resolume 6: <pre>C:\Program Files\Palette\ffgl6</pre>

 - In <i>Preferences->OSC</i>, enable "OSC Input" with an incoming port of 7000.

-- Quit and restart Resolume.
+- Quit and restart Resolume so that it reads the added FFGL directory.

 - Use <i>Composition->Open</i> to open: <pre>C:\Program Files\Palette\config\Palette_1_Layer.avc</pre>

-- That composition contains a single layer with a <b>Palette_1</b> plugin followed by a dozen or more other FFGL plugins.
+- That composition contains a single layer with a <b>Palette</b> plugin followed by a dozen or more other FFGL plugins.

-- Click on the <b>Palette_1</b> cell (the first one) in the layer to activate it.
+- Click on the <b>Palette</b> cell (the first one) in the layer to activate it.

 - Make sure the Sensel Morph is plugged in.

 - Start the Palette software by invoking the
 <b>Start Palette</b> app, found in the Palette folder of the Windows Start menu.

-- You can also start Palette by opening a cmd window and executing <b>palettestart</b>.

 - After starting Palette, you should see a window pop up with a GUI for selecting Palette presets.